 3. Stress– Not all bearded dragons play well together.
 Females usually co-exist just fine, but males do not.
 If you decide to keep your pets in a group, make sure that each can bask and feed equally.
 Location matters too!
 Please don’t keep your terrarium in a loud area or where vibrations from appliances or machinery can disrupt them.
 If you have several enclosures, consider placing them away from each other.
 Merely seeing what is considered to be a dominant dragon can upset others– inhibiting them from feeding.

-4. Disease and Illness– Parasites (both internal and external) can directly affect whether your bearded dragon eats or not.
+4. Disease and Illness– Parasites (both internal and external) are often the culprit when reptile owners start asking “why won’t my bearded dragon eat?”
+Parasites can directly affect whether your bearded dragon eats or not.
 Like all animals, they can sometimes fall ill due to viral or other types of infection, but parasites are more likely.

 Another cause of appetite loss is impaction due to substrate consumption.
 To avoid this problem, try housing your bearded dragons on washable terrarium liners instead of sand.